awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-create-job.md

 Specify the operation that you want Amazon S3 batch operations to execute against the objects in the manifest\.
 Each operation type accepts parameters that are specific to that operation, which enables you to perform the same tasks as if you performed the operation one\-by\-one on each object\.

 **Manifest**
 The manifest is a list of all of the objects that you want Amazon S3 batch operations to execute the specified action on\.
-You can use an [ Amazon S3 Inventory](storage-inventory.md) report as a manifest or use your own customized CSV list of objects\.
+You can use a CSV\-formatted [ Amazon S3 Inventory](storage-inventory.md) report as a manifest or use your own customized CSV list of objects\.
 For more information about manifests, see [Specifying a Manifest](batch-ops-basics.md#specify-batchjob-manifest)\.

 **Priority**
 Use job priorities to indicate the relative priority of this job to others running in your account\.
 A higher number indicates higher priority\.